bingzhilee/Counterfactual-evaluation-of-TMs/README.md

 `data/treebanks` contains ud treebank(102 sentences)  and [Gutenberg](https://gitlab.huma-num.fr/bli/syntactic-ability-nlm/-/blob/master/data/treebank/French/gutenberg-treebank.conllu) treebank.

-`data/agreement`contains sentences used in agreement task, the basic features and the prediction of the pretrained Transformer model(the best perplexity score: 28.2)
+`data/agreement`contains sentences used in agreement task, the basic features and the prediction of the pretrained Transformer model(the best one with perplexity 28.2)

 `src/creat_testset` contains the scripts used to extract valid sentences and basic features from `*.conllu` file

 ### Creating counterfactual evaluation datasets

+•
+•
+•